The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Discussion

-\begin{itemize} \item While ro-vibrational CO lines, when observed at high resolution, can generally be separated into two discrete components that show different kinematics and excitation (BC and NC), infrared water lines seem to show a more continuous range of line shapes and widths that can only partly be matched by BC and NC or their combination (Section \ref{sec: h2o_kinematics}), making it hard to identify specific lines from different molecules that trace the same disk region. \item Nonetheless, by considering the measured FWHM as a function of $E_{u}$ (Figure \ref{fig: concl_figure}), rotational water lines with $E_{u} \approx 4000$~K, close to that of the 12.4~$\mu$m lines that almost entirely match the NC line shape (Figure \ref{fig: TEXES_analysis}), could be used to empirically measure \ce{H2O}/CO(NC) ratios and their dependence on different stellar and disk properties and their evolution (Figure \ref{fig:corr_grid}).
-The question remains of which region in a disk (or wind) layer these specific lines would trace. \item When observing CO in MIRI spectra, it should be kept in mind that only the high-$J$ lines at $E_{u} > 4700$~K are covered, and that these are typically dominated by BC and are not a good match to the rotational water lines at $>10$~$\mu$m.
+\begin{itemize} \item While ro-vibrational CO lines, when observed at high resolution, can generally be separated into two discrete components that show different kinematics and excitation (BC and NC), infrared water lines seem to show a more continuous range of line shapes and widths that can only partly be matched by BC and NC or their combination (Section \ref{sec: h2o_kinematics}), making it hard to identify specific lines from different molecules that trace the same disk region.

+\item Nonetheless, the rotational water lines with $E_{u} \approx 4000$~K, close to that of the 12.4~$\mu$m lines that almost entirely match the NC line shape (Figure \ref{fig: TEXES_analysis}), should provide a good match to the NC in CO; by considering the measured FWHM as a function of $E_{u}$ (Figure \ref{fig: concl_figure}); these lines could therefore be used to empirically measure \ce{H2O}/CO(NC) ratios and their dependence on different stellar and disk properties and their evolution (Figure \ref{fig:corr_grid}).
+The question remains of which region in a disk (or wind) layer these specific lines would trace.

+\item When observing CO in MIRI spectra, it should be kept in mind that only the high-$J$ lines at $E_{u} > 4700$~K are covered \citep{yang22}, and that these are typically dominated by the BC and are not a good match to the rotational water lines at $>10$~$\mu$m.
 To measure empirical \ce{H2O}/CO ratios from MIRI spectra alone, water lines from the ro-vibrational band at 6.5~$\mu$m and similar $E_{u} \approx 5000$~K may need to be used. \end{itemize}